 No marriage is perfect.
 It's inevitable you'll run into problems, both big and small, and you have to be able to work through them with your spouse or else your relationship will suffer.

 - Conflict over chores around the house is also a common conflict in a marriage.
 This is a topic you can't avoid talking about.

 - A sexy, exciting marriage doesn't just happen.
 You need to stay intimate with one another and show your love and passion for one another on a regular basis.
 "Sex in a long-term relationship is not something you do to each other per se, but a space and time, a container you co-create," Pollets says.

 - Although children are a tremendous joy, they do have an impact on a marriage.
 Your relationship will change after you bring a baby into the picture.
 You also do not want to develop a child-centered marriage—remember to prioritize your relationship, too!

 - Realize that your in-laws will be a part of your marriage whether you like it or not.
 Learn how to set boundaries with your in-laws and how to enjoy them.

 - Interfaith, interracial, and intercultural marriages have their own set of unique challenges to face.
 If you are considering one of these marriage relationships, discuss your differences before you get married.

 Celebrating Your Marriage

 It's not uncommon to hear married couples complain about losing the spark in their relationship.
 Don't let that happen to you!
 Find ways to celebrate your marriage for years to come.

-- Remember to celebrate the special days in your lives, especially your wedding anniversaries!
+- Remember to celebrate the special days in your lives, especially your wedding anniversary!
 Here's your Anniversary Gift Guide

 - Plan ahead for the holidays and how you will handle your in-laws' expectations.